scripting/wpIdentity/README.md

 I've been narrating my work in the <a href="https://github.com/scripting/wordpressIdentity/blob/main/worknotes.md">worknotes</a>.

+### Demo apps

+There's a very simple demo app in the <a href="https://github.com/scripting/wpIdentity/tree/main/client">client folder</a> here.

+In November 2025 I wrote a <a href="https://github.com/scripting/wpEditorDemo">simple editor</a> that works through wpIdentity.

+This is <a href="https://github.com/scripting/wpEditorDemo/blob/main/code.js">code</a> you can copy if you have an editor and want to configure it to work alongside WordLand.

+You can also <a href="https://demo.wpidentity.org/">try out the editor</a> here.

 ### Automattic docs

 These docs proved useful at different points in this project.